marcelocenerine/algorithms/README.md

 # algorithms
-Implementation of several popular algorithms and data structures using Scala and Java.
+Implementation of popular algorithms and data structures in Scala and Java.